alistanis/cache/README.md

 	"github.com/alistanis/cache"
 )

-// Example serves as a general example for using the Cache object.
+// General example for using the Cache object.
 Since elements are spread across many partitions,
 // order can not be guaranteed, and items will not be evicted in pure LRU terms; it is possible that some partitions
 // may see more traffic than others and may be more eviction heavy, but generally, access patterns amortize evenly. func main() {